Matt O'Riley

-Matthew Sean O'Riley (born 21 November 2000) is a professional footballer who plays as an attacking midfielder for Ligue 1 club Marseille, on loan from Brighton & Hove Albion.
+Matthew Sean O'Riley (born 21 November 2000) is a professional footballer who plays as an attacking midfielder for Premier League club Brighton & Hove Albion.
 Born in England, he plays for the Denmark national team.

 Club career

 Fulham

 O'Riley joined the academy of Fulham at the age of eight, having previously played for Teddington-based NPL Youth.
 He progressed through several age groups, eventually becoming a regular in the club's U18 and reserve sides.
 He made his first team debut on 8 August 2017 in a 2–0 EFL Cup first round away win over Wycombe Wanderers.

 Over the next two seasons O'Riley featured for the club's U21 side in several EFL Trophy group matches while on the fringes of the first team.
 He made his Championship debut on 1 January 2020 as a 19th-minute substitute in a 2–1 home defeat to Reading.
 O'Riley left the club in the summer of 2020, having declined a new three-year first team deal amidst rumoured interest from several clubs domestically and abroad.